 Speaking and listening skills are taught throughout English lessons including drama skills, role-play and debate.

 In science Key Stage Two children are encouraged to create presentations in science and topic.

 Phonics and Spelling

 Phonics and Spellings are taught daily in discrete sessions or as part of an English lesson.
-We follow our own plan based on Letters and Sounds which leads the children through each phase (1-6) to become confident readers, writers and spellers.
+We follow the new ELS Scheme which leads the children through each phase (1-6) to become confident readers, writers and spellers.
 The ability to understand and use phonics is vital to a child’s development in these 3 areas and our Foundation Stage team put in a lot of work to give children the best start.
 (Phases 1-4).
 This is followed up in year 1 (phase 5) and year 2 (phase 6) and into years 3 and 4.
 The expectation is that children will have completed phase 6 by the end of KS1 but for many children it takes a bit longer.
 Phonics Play and Mr Thorne are valuable resources used for the teaching of phonics along with spelling games and activities.

 Children learn spellings weekly and are tested on a Friday.
 Their spellings are appropriate to their phonic level.
 In Year 3 and 4 the spellings are based around the National Curriculum requirements with investigations into spelling rules and using dictionaries to expand vocabulary.